Myeongdong Shopping District

 Friendly Unfamiliar Face

 Finally, I met my cousin’s friend who lived in Seoul at the Seoul subway station.
-I think that I immediately made her dislike me because she went in for a hug and I had to step back with the very real excuse that I was sick.
+I think that I immediately made her dislike me, as she went in for a hug I had to take a step back.
+I had the very real excuse that I was sick.
 She walked really fast through mazes of people who casually glanced at us as we made our way through the subway terminal.
 We took the Line 4 subway to her apartment.
 After walking through a tunnel of masses wheeling my luggage, backpack, and heavy coat, we finally walked into a tall tower building and into a pair of sliding glass doors.